Premapalan/text-detector/README.md

     ```

     you should get a empty line  if not check that your PYTHONPATH empty is, if not enter in your terminal PYTHONPATH="" and put the same command at the end of your .bashrc
+7. python -m spacy download en_core_web_sm

-7. pip install -r Requirements.txt
+8. pip install -r Requirements.txt
-8. DONE  :blush:
+9. DONE  :blush:

 ## Usage